RasaHQ/helpdesk-assistant/README.md

 ## Docker Deployment of Action Server
-You can also build and run a docker image for the action server instead of running it in a seperate terminal:
+A Dockerfile is provided, so you can build a docker image for the action server, to use in production deployments.

 ```bash
 docker build . -t <name of your custom image>:<tag of your custom image>